MLDE-ECAI-2024/MLDE-ECAI-2024.github.io/call-for-papers.md

 - **Reproducibility Track:** Contributions that enhance the reproducibility of research findings are crucial.
 We invite interactive tutorials, demos, libraries, packages or datasets (e.g. Jupyter notebooks) and their respective 2-page extended abstracts.
 This track emphasizes the practical application and implementation of research, facilitating a deeper understanding and broader use of ML-DE techniques.
 Demo code (e.g. Jupyter notebooks etc.) will be published jointly at our github together with a link to the paper.

 ## Highlight
 **Full-Length Papers will be published collectively in a volume by the [Proceedings of Machine Learning Research (PMLR)](http://proceedings.mlr.press/).** This collaboration aims to enhance accessibility to emerging topics and expand the field's network.
+Authors can opt-in or opt-out.

 ## Topics of Interest